pjvds/dotfiles/README.md

 # Keyboard

-My daily driver is a 40% ortholiniar keyboard that allows me to move keys towards my fingers, instead of moving my fingers to the keys.
-With this keyboard I never have to travel more than a single key in any direction.
+My daily driver is a 40% ortholiniar split keyboard that allows me to move keys towards my fingers, instead of moving my fingers to the keys.
+With this keyboard my fingers never travel more than a single key in any direction.

 ## Specs